salsadigitalauorg/ckanext-fortify/README.md

 Enable each feature through the `ckan.plugins` config setting in your CKAN `.ini` file:

 ### Force uploaded HTML resource files to download

+Prevent Stored XSS attacks by forcing resource downloads of HTML files as opposed to viewing them in the browser.

     ckan.fortify.force_html_resource_downloads = True